isl-org/DeepLagrangianFluids/README.md

    SPlisHSPlasH
  - The sequence of pseudorandom numbers used in the data generation is different, which results in different scenes for training and testing.

+If you have downloaded the validation data then the output should be similar to the numbers in the paper.

 ## Rendering